 The solution: Communication tools readily available within the rostering system

 While a good rostering software is still seen as a tool that communicates only start and end times, managers can actually use it as a messaging tool for everything to do with shifts — not just when to start and when to end.

 Communication or the lack thereof can cause a lot of missed shifts and misunderstandings at work.
 By having built-in tools in your rostering system, letting people know when they’re expected to work becomes a natural next step than anything.
 It’s a lot easier for managers and staff alike to have a messaging feature within their scheduling app, directly asking one another about rosters in real-time.
 Some apps such as Workplace by Facebook also started integrating workforce management tools within their system.

 Problem #3: Rostering becomes complex when industry awards come into play

-With the recent high profile cases of underpayments such as George Calombaris and Subway Australia, fear of penalties in following labour regulations have become universal across many businesses.
+With the recent high profile cases of underpayments in Australia, such as George Calombaris and Subway Australia, fear of penalties in following labour regulations have become universal across many businesses.
 While this seems to be happening more often than usual, most cases are probably unintentional.
 The tension here lies in the difficulty of keeping up with requirements as managers roster their staff.
 It’s a risky game to play when you’re never 100% sure you’re still compliant when rostering employees.

 This complexity heavily applies for overtime, weekends, and public holidays.
 Of course, calculations become a bit more of a puzzle when the type of employment is taken into account, as well as respective qualifications for every shift worked.
 And with specific pay rates being regularly updated by the government, employers need to take extra care ensuring that the rules they’re implementing are still relevant.